 In the meantime, here are some of the recommended laptops and desktops for a start-up tax preparation business:

-This great budget laptop retails at about $650 range.
+This great budget laptop retails in the $650 range.
 It packs power with its 8th generation i5 processor, 8GB RAM, and 256 GB SSD.
-It also has a full-size Ethernet port that helps you connect to business networks.
-Equipped with a touch screen, you can convert your laptop as a tablet for your clients' easy viewing.
+The Dell Inspiron also has a full-size Ethernet port that helps you connect to business networks.
+It's equipped with a touch screen, so you can convert this laptop into a tablet for your clients' easy viewing.
 This is a great laptop to use when you have meetings with clients.

 Mobility is Surface Pro 7's main feature.
 It only weighs 1.70 pounds.
 Detaching the keyboard can convert your laptop into a tablet.
-Again, it's a great way to showcase your client's tax forms for their checking.
+Again, it's a great way to display your client's tax forms for their review.
 Beyond that, this laptop has a 10th-generation i5 processor, 8 GB RAM, and 256 SSD.
-You can also purchase a digital pen which is a bonus for when you need clients to log their e-Signatures.
+You can also purchase a digital pen, which comes in handy when you need clients to log their e-Signatures.

 A MacBook Pro can also be a great investment for your business.
-Brand new Macs can be a bit pricey, so you can check for renewed or refurbished units which cost about $800-$1000.
+Brand new Macs can be a bit pricey, so you might want to look for renewed or refurbished units costing around $800-$1000.
 The 13" MacBook Pro 2019 sports an i5 processor, 8GB RAM, and 256 GB SSD.
-However, before purchasing a Mac, try checking if it's compatible with your chosen tax preparation software.
-Most programs are only available in Windows OS.
-The online platform should work on Mac, Windows or Chromebook.
+Before you do purchase a Mac, first check whether it's compatible with your chosen tax preparation software.
+Most programs can run only on Windows computers.
+Of course, if you're using an online tax application, it should work on Mac, Windows or Chromebook.

-There is a lot of professional tax software available in the market.
-All of them provide the same output: your client's tax returns.
-Despite this, there are many factors to consider when choosing a professional tax software.
+You'll find that there are numerous professional tax software options available to you.
+All of them provide the same basic output: your client's tax returns.
+Still, there are several factors to consider before purchasing professional tax software.

 Accuracy is essential when you are inputting your client's financial data.
-Ideal professional tax software should be user-friendly, which would lessen possible inaccuracies that could be from a misclick of a button.
+Ideally, professional tax software should be user-friendly.
+A clear and simple interface goes a long way in avoiding inaccuracies that may arise from a misclick or two.

-So, how would you know if your tax program is user-friendly?
-Well, it has to have an intuitive user interface.
-This means any essential button or function should be available from the launching of the program.
-An example of this would have a quick access menu for all of the system's features.
+You might ask, what makes a tax program user-friendly?
+Basically, it should have an intuitive user interface (UI).
+Ideally, every essential software function should be readily available and visible upon launching the program.
+For example, a good UI would display a quick access menu of all of the system's main features.

-Aside from the professional tax software's user interface, how it's accessed is also essential.
+In addition to having a good UI, user-friendly software should be easily accessible to you.
 Is the tax program only available as a desktop application?
-An excellent tax program would have a web-based application (aside from the desktop application) that you can easily access outside of your office.
+A preferable tax program would also offer a web-based application that you can easily access outside the office.
 A web-based application can be handy for any last-minute revisions to your client's tax forms.
 Web-based applications have grown in popularity since they can be so secure and the updates happen without user intervention.

-Another key feature related to convenience is the data entry modes your professional tax software has.
-Most of the professional tax software has a "Form" data entry.
-In the program, you will be shown the editable tax form and then fill in the form as you would manually.
-Although it is practical to go through each detail line per line, it could take a lot of time.
+Good tax software provides convenient data entry modes.
+Professional tax software commonly offers "Form" data entry.
+In the program, you will be shown the editable tax form to fill out as you would manually.
+Although it is practical to go through each detail line per line, this entry mode can take a lot of time.

-However, some professional tax software has an "Interview" data entry function.
-Instead of filling in details directly on the tax forms, you fill in your client's data in a separate page.
+Some software products also offer an "Interview" mode for data entry.
+Instead of filling out details directly on the tax forms, you input your client's data on a separate page.
 Details are grouped into categories.
-The advantage of this data entry mode is that it has a more natural Q&A between you and your client.
+This data entry mode has the benefit of facilitating a more natural Q&A conversation between you and your client.

 Screenshot from CCH Small Firm Services | TaxWise 2016: Interview

-An ideal professional tax software must be equipped with all the federal and state tax forms.
-Your business relies on it!
-It wouldn't be convenient if you have separate tax programs for your federal and state filing.
+You expect professional tax software to include all the federal and state tax forms you will need.
+Your business relies on that!
+It would hardly be convenient to use separate tax programs for your federal and state filing operations.

-For those tax programs that have limited e-filing access, if you go beyond the allowed volume, you have to pay a different fee.
-In the long run, this may not be cost-efficient for your business.
-Find a professional tax software that has unlimited e-filing included in your subscription so you won't have to lose opportunities of getting more clients.
+As noted, tax programs with limited e-filing access will require you to pay additional fees to go over the limit.
+In the long run, this will not be cost-efficient for your business.
+Find a professional tax software that has unlimited e-filing included in your subscription.
+Then you won't lose any opportunities of gaining more clients.

-When you're a new tax preparer, learning all the tips and tricks on your new professional tax software may not come as easy.
-Easy-to-understand manuals and guides should be readily available to you.
-Better yet, a friendly customer agent could be available to help you navigate through it.
+Early in your career, learning all the tips and tricks of your new professional tax software may be difficult.
+Your software provider should have easy-to-understand manuals and guides available.
+Better yet, a friendly customer agent should be accessible to answer your questions and help you learn the software.

-When there's a new update on the program or with the IRS, there's a need to discuss the update with someone so you can fully understand it.
-Asking for advice from your tax software agents is a great bonus!
-You'll be assured that you'll get enough support to serve your clients better.
+When there's a new program update or a new IRS form, you'll want to discuss the change with someone to aid you in fully understanding it.
+Getting advice from your tax software service agents is a great benefit!
+You can be assured of getting enough support to help you serve your clients better.

-Last but not least, excellent professional tax software must be budget-friendly.
-Your budget may be the most crucial factor when you're starting your tax preparation business.
+Last but not least, you'll want to purchase professional tax software at a budget-friendly price.
+Your budget may be the most crucial factor in starting your tax preparation business.
 Of course, this does not mean you will purchase the cheapest tax program you could find.
-No, you must find a professional tax software that brings equal value to its price.
-Remember, the professional tax software that you choose would be the core of your business.
-An ideal professional tax software would be one that has all the features you need at an affordable price.
+Your goal is to find professional tax software that provides value that will justify its price.
+Ideally, your best choice of professional tax software would be one that has all the features you need at a price that fits your budget.

 UltimateTax is the best professional tax software for both new and seasoned tax preparers.
-Its features and services check off on all the factors that make tax software great.
+Its features and services meet all the requirements for high-quality professional tax software, including a budget-friendly price.

 UltimateTax provides easy-to-use software.
 Its default screen offers a series of icons on its toolbar at the top of the application.
-These icons have been placed for the most used items.
-You can choose frequently used links and shortcuts for better navigation.
+These icons give you access to the most used functions.
+You can set frequently used links and shortcuts for better navigation.

 UltimateTax also populates tax forms easily from saved data on the program.
-You won't have to constantly request for previous data from your clients.
-Whatever data was saved from your previous meetings, you can easily populate it on different tax forms available on the program.
+You won't have to keep requesting previous data from your clients.
+Whatever data you saved from your previous meetings, you can easily populate on different tax forms available on the program.

-Plus, UltimateTax has both English and Spanish versions.
+Additionally, UltimateTax comes in both English and Spanish versions.
 Set the program to the language you are most comfortable with.

 UltimateTax also has an e-Signature feature.
 No need for your clients to travel all the way to your office to meet you to sign in.
 It delivers services with convenience in mind for you and your clients.

 Another great feature is its web-based application.
-You can access UltimateTax's professional tax software by installing on your desktop or accessing it via the internet.
-This is a great feature if you prepare taxes from multiple places.
+You can access the UltimateTax professional tax software by installing on your desktop or accessing it over the internet.
+This is a great feature if you prepare taxes from multiple locations.

-Additionally, UltimateTax has onboarding to assist you in your initial setup.
+If you need it, UltimateTax offers onboarding to assist you in your initial setup.

 No need to worry about your hardware and software compatibility.
-UltimateTax is compatible with both Microsoft and Apple OS.
-Use UltimateTax Desktop 1040 with your Microsoft Windows OS.
-If you have a Mac or Chromebook, use the UltimateTax Online 1040.
-UltimateTax's desktop version can be installed on many workstations that are on the same network.
+UltimateTax is compatible with both Microsoft and Apple OSes.
+You can use UltimateTax Desktop 1040 on your Windows computer.
+If you have a Mac or Chromebook, then use the UltimateTax Online 1040.
+UltimateTax's desktop version can be installed on multiple workstations within the same network.

-Plus, for UltimateTax Online 1040, updates on the tax programs are automatically downloaded and sync to your devices — no need to waste your time in downloading and installing updates.
+Plus, for UltimateTax Online 1040, updates on the tax programs are automatically downloaded and synced to your devices — no need to spend any time manually downloading and installing updates.

-Yes, that's right.
-UltimateTax has both the "Form" and "Interview" data entry modes.
-Using the "Interview" data entry mode makes it easier for both you and your client to fill in all types of tax forms.
-Once you've saved the data, you can quickly load all details in the tax form that you need.
+UltimateTax offers both "Form" and "Interview" data entry modes.
+Using the "Interview" data entry mode will make it a lot easier for you and your client to fill out all types of tax forms.
+Once you've saved the data, you can quickly populate all details in any electronic tax form you need.

-Building rapport with your client is essential when you're doing business.
-Using the "Interview" mode, you can ask for your client's details per category instead of per line in the tax form.
-Your questions won't be awkward because of its natural progression.
+Building rapport with your client is highly recommended, as it can lead to repeat business.
+Using the "Interview" mode helps you with that.
+You're interacting directly with the client, asking for details per category instead of per line in the tax form.
+Your questions will have a natural progression that feels convivial, rather than coldly professional.

 If you're more familiar with the tax forms, you can choose the "Form" mode, instead.
 Either way, UltimateTax is flexible to make filling in data more convenient for you.

 UltimateTax is updated with all of the IRS' new tax forms.
-You can be assured that all of the tax forms prepared using the program complies with IRS standards.
+You can feel assured that all tax forms prepared using the program are compliant with IRS standards.
 This goes for both federal and state tax forms.
 Yes, UltimateTax is compatible with e-filing in all states.*

 *When using an UltimateTax Unlimited package

 Another UltimateTax great feature is its unlimited e-filing capacity.
-If you choose UltimateTax, you can offer e-filing to all of your clients, no matter the number.
+If you choose UltimateTax, you can offer e-filing to all of your clients without limit.
 Expand your business and acquire more clients without incurring additional fees!

 UltimateTax's unlimited e-filing feature even applies to your client's back taxes.
-It also applies to any tax return extension your client would ask.
+It also applies to any tax return extension your client might request.

 UltimateTax prides itself on providing the best customer support for its customers.
 A knowledge base is set up so you can be updated with the latest trends in the industry.
 You also receive emails relevant to the tax industry.
-From November to December, UltimateTax offers one-on-one assistance, too.
+From November to December, UltimateTax offers one-on-one assistance to its users, as well.

 Training videos and FAQs are readily available to help anyone use the program.
-You may even do practice returns to get yourself familiar with the program before dealing with any client.
-For first-timers, a setup assistant would be available to help you with the installation.
+You can work on practice returns to get familiar with the program before dealing with any actual client work.
+For first-timers, a setup assistant is available to take you through the installation.

-A dedicated 365 Service Phone Number is available for any of your inquiries.
-Get assistance using their toll-free phone support.
-During critical months, customer support is also available for extended hours.
+You can seek help via a dedicated 365 Service Phone Number set up to handle inquiries.
+Get assistance over their toll-free phone support.
+During critical months, customer support is made available for extended hours.
 Not available for calls at the moment?
-Contact UltimateTax via email or chat, too.
+Contact UltimateTax via email or chat.

 UltimateTax has four products: the UltimateTax 1040 Online, UltimateTax 1040 Desktop , UltimateTax Online 1040+ Corporate, and UltimateTax PPR (Pay-Per-Return).
 Each product is valued at different prices to fit any tax preparer’s budget.